motorcycle 101 guides

 4.2 Illinois Class M License

-You will have to pay a fee of $10 if you are being issued an Illinois motorcycle license for the first time or add an upgrade to your existing Illinois driver’s license.
+You can begin applying for your motorcycle endorsement or a Class M license upon reaching the age of 16.
+You will have to pay $10 if you are being issued an Illinois motorcycle license for the first time or are adding an upgrade to your existing Illinois driver’s license.
 If you wish to renew your Illinois motorcycle license, you must pay a fee of $5.

-*If you are over the age of 18, you are not required to enroll in a IDOT Motorcycle Rider Education Course.
-However, if you submit proof of completion, you will have the option of waiving both the written and riding portions of the Illinois motorcycle license test.
+*If you are over 18, you are not required to enroll in an IDOT Motorcycle Rider Education Course.
+However, if you submit proof of completion, you will have the option of waiving both the written and riding tests.

 4.3 Illinois Motorcycle License Test